 SRP can prevent many “drive-by” attacks, but it can be bypassed by totally fileless malware or by VBA macros embedded in documents.
 However, these attacks are mitigated by other features of Hard_Configurator, as explained in the H_C manual.

-Depending on SRP configuration, there can be other types of possible bypasses (using Windows system files to bypass whitelisting, etc.).
-These will require advanced configuration, for example, blocking many administrative tools and sponsors from the Windows folder.
+Depending on SRP configuration, there can be other types of possible bypasses (using LOLBins i.e., Windows system files to bypass whitelisting, etc.).
+These, too, can be mitigated by SRP, but this will require advanced configuration, for example, blocking many administrative tools and sponsors from the Windows folder.

 What happens under the hood when I double-click a file on my desktop?